8th Annual Marine Science Scholarship Competition

 Presented by the ASA & NAMEPA

-NAMEPA and the American Salvage Association (ASA) are once again collaborating on a Science Fair aimed at high school and undergraduate students to promote marine science.
+NAMEPA and the American Salvage Association (ASA) collaborate yearly on a Science Fair aimed at high school and undergraduate students to promote marine science.
 The winners of each category will be invited to receive their awards at an industry event, where winners can network with fellow researchers and professionals.

 The competition is intended to highlight the importance of preserving the marine environment through the use of sound environmental practices, raise awareness of the art and science of marine salvage and engineering, and to promote careers within the greater maritime industry and in marine sciences.

-Papers and abstracts will be accepted from February 7th, 2019 – September 7th, 2019.
-Winners will be notified before September 30, 2019 and will be announced in a variety of official marine industry publications via a press release and social media.
-Scholarship recipients will be invited to receive their award at NAMEPA’s Annual Conference & Awards Dinner in New York, NY on Thursday, October 24th, 2019.
+Scholarship recipients will be invited to receive their award at NAMEPA’s Annual Conference & Awards Dinner in New York, NY.
 This is a unique opportunity for winners to interact and network with highly regarded marine industry representatives, potential employers, researchers, educators, and regulators.
 You don’t want to miss it!